Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-migrate-using-az-spring-export.md

 ## Verify Migration

 > **Important:** The Azure Container Apps Gateway component is currently in **preview**.
 For production scenarios, we recommend using a self-hosted gateway solution until the managed gateway component reaches general availability.
-Refer to the [Azure Container Apps documentation](https://learn.microsoft.com/azure/container-apps/) for more information.
+Refer to the [Migrate Spring Cloud Gateway for Tanzu to managed Gateway for Spring in Azure Container Apps](https://aka.ms/asa-scg-migration) for more information.

 ### Retrieve Gateway URL